-Comment Format: Description:

-Ratio of sky noise before/after fringe fit A robust estimate of the background noise is done before the first fringe fitting pass.
+Comment Format: Ratio of sky noise before/after fringe fit Description: A robust estimate of the background noise is done before the first fringe fitting pa is done before the first fringe fitting pass.
 Once the last fringe fit is done a final background noise estimate is done.
 This parameter is the ratio of the value before fringe fitting to the final value after defringing.